Write a Book this Year!

 This Screenwriting Tricks for Authors Substack is a place for me to go further — to do an even deeper dive into the concepts and material of the workbooks, to analyze new movies and TV that I think are great examples of these concepts and storytelling techniques, and to interact with other writers in person (kind of!) - something we just don’t do enough of since the pandemic.

-If you start from the beginning and work through to the end, there is a good chance that you will have written a book at the end of the year.
+If you start from the beginning links and work through to the end, there is a good chance that you will have written a book by the end of the year.
 Hundreds of writers I’ve worked with have done it.

 Commit to just fifteen minutes a day.
 Seriously —